-As at December 31, 2022, the Group's cash and cash equivalents amounting to P166.33 million (2021 - P172.78 million) are maintained in universal and thrift banks (Note 2).
+As at December 31, 2023, the Group's cash and cash equivalents amounting to P160.21 million (2022 - P166.33 million) are maintained in universal banks (Note 2).

-Trade receivables are accounts with HAI, which are assessed to be high grade.
+Trade receivables are accounts with HAI, which are assessed to be of high grade and/or fully collectible.
 Hence, there is no ECL from the Group's receivables.

-The balance of impaired other receivables in 2022 and 2021 pertains to receivables from customers of discontinued Engineering and Construction Division of the Group amounting to P9.27 million (Note 3), which has been outstanding for more than 10 years.
+The balance of impaired other receivables in 2023 and 2022 pertains to receivables from customers of discontinued Engineering and Construction Division of the Group amounting to P9.27 million (Note 3), which has been outstanding for more than 10 years.